dgerabagi/data-curation-environment/prompt.md

 <file path="src/backend/services/history.service.ts">
 // src/backend/services/history.service.ts
-// Updated on: C174 (Fix duplicate button in confirmation dialogs) import * as vscode from 'vscode';
+// Updated on: C180 (Return new maxCycle on delete) import * as vscode from 'vscode';
 import * as path from 'path';
 import { Services } from './services';